 Each insurer shall:

-(1) maintain a system of supervision and control to insure compliance with the requirements of this rule that shall include at least the following:
+(1) maintain a system of supervision and control to insure compliance with the requirements of Section 31A-22-429 and this rule that shall include at least the following:

-(a) inform its producers of the requirements of this rule and incorporate the requirements of this rule into all relevant producer training manuals prepared by the insurer;
+(a) inform its producers of the requirements of Section 31A-22-429 and this rule and incorporate the requirements into all relevant producer training manuals prepared by the insurer;

 (b) provide to each producer a written statement of the company's position with respect to the acceptability of replacements providing guidance to its producer as to the appropriateness of these transactions;